ajinkya8010/auto-tab-grouper/README.md

 # 🔖 Tab Grouper – Smart Tab Organizer using LLM

 Tab Grouper is a Chrome extension that intelligently organizes your open tabs into semantic groups using a Language Model (LLM).
 With a single click, it classifies your tabs into meaningful categories like “AI Tools”, “News”, “Docs”, “Entertainment”, and more — all based on tab titles, URLs, and embedded page metadata like keywords and descriptions.
+Note that it can also be used with brave browser but with some limitations

 > Powered by the Mistral API.
 No server required — just your API key.